afroisalreadyinu/lists-of-great-stuff/command-line.md

   you would need to run ~man -t systemd | ps2pdf - systemd.pdf~.

 - [unp](https://github.com/mitsuhiko/unp) is a tool that unpacks archives.
-It recognizes archive type from suffix and uses the right CLI tool to unpack it.
-  Can be installed on ubuntu with `apt install unp`.
+It recognizes archive type and uses the right CLI tool to unpack it.
+If a tool to process file is missing, it will also tell you what you should install.
+It can be installed on ubuntu with `apt install unp`.